 The Advanced Translation Editor has a number of great features to help make translating your website easy and seamless.

-You can select a translation engine and when to publish automatically translated content from the WPML → Settings page.
+To select a translation engine and when to publish automatically translated content, head over to the WPML → Settings page.

 Some content in your original language may have formatted text.
 This means that some words or phrases may be in italics, bold, or include a hyperlink.
 Although you can’t see this in the WordPress block editor, the text is wrapped in HTML tags.